blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 [unresolved-questions]: #unresolved-questions

-At this point, we have no come up with any.
+At this point, we are unaware of any.

 # Future possibilities